100 Years of racetrack legends: 1967 - 1976

 Broker’s Tip

-• Breeder: Kinross Stud
+Breeder — Kinross Stud

-• Vendor: Kinross Stud, Te Kauwhata
+Vendor — Kinross Stud, Te Kauwhata

-• Purchase Price: 5520gns
+Purchase Price — 5520gns

-He was second on debut as a two-year-old in the AJC Canonbury Stakes (L).
+Broker’s Tip was second on debut as a two-year-old in the AJC Canonbury Stakes (L).
+Returning in the autumn he won a further two from four, both at Randwick.

 At his third start at three he stepped up to stakes class and landed the STC Canterbury Guineas (Gr.2).
 A fifth in the STC Rosehill Guineas (Gr.1) and sixth in the AJC Derby (Gr.1) was followed by two further wins back at shorter distances.